MaspTestTeam/TestAutomation/README.md

 ![OSS_Payment_Screenshot_Example](assets/OSS_payment_screenshot_example.PNG)

 ## Taking Screenshots
-Currently, you can take a screenshot in the payment scripts only.
+Currently, you can take a screenshot in the payment and registrations scripts only.
-Registrations and returns are a work in progress but will follow the same principles and structure.
+Returns are a work in progress but will follow the same principles and structure.
 To take a screenshot of your final payment/return/registration reference all you need to do it set the takeScreenShot variable to true.
 By default, these variables are false which will prevent unnecessary extra files being added.
 All screenshots are saved to the screenshot folders within evidence/screenshots.